FeelingFun/sxtools/README.md

 ![Layered Example](/images/sxtools_multichannel.jpg)

 ### Overview
-SX Tools is an artist toolbox for vertex color painting , OpenSubdiv creasing and game engine exporting in Autodesk Maya 2018.
-Its main goal is to present Maya’s color sets in a *layer stack* context more common in 2D painting workflows and to provide tools that simplify face and vertex coloring process.
+SX Tools is an artist toolbox for vertex coloring, OpenSubdiv creasing and game engine exporting in Autodesk Maya 2018-2019.
+Its main goal is to present Maya’s color sets in a *layer stack* context more common in 2D painting workflows and to provide tools that simplify the face and vertex coloring process.

-The additional vertex data is exported via UV channels to bring rich vertex colors to game engines.
+The additional vertex data created by the tool in Maya is exported via UV channels to bring rich vertex colors to game engines.

 The tool is not fully undo-safe and does not play well with construction history, so for best experience, observe the following workflow: